Worship with us: Sundays at 10:30 a.m. (in person & online)

 A major theme in our teaching is transformation.
 Faith is not just private belief; it produces a life.
 In the language of Scripture, that life is “fruit”: integrity, patience, self-control, kindness, courage, generosity, and love.

-We encourage people not to spend their energy only reacting to the brokenness of the world, but to ask a better question:
+We encourage people not to spend their energy only reacting to the brokenness of the world, but to ask a better question: What is God growing in me, right now — and what does faithful living look like today?

 The goal is not moral superiority.
 The goal is Christlike maturity.